-A message from the Chair of the Committee for Continuing Professional Development
+A message from the Chairs of the Committee for CPD and the Committee for Training

-Welcome to the Royal Australian and New Zealand College of Psychiatrists' (RANZCP) Continuing Professional Development (CPD) Program.
+Welcome to the Royal Australian and New Zealand College of Psychiatrists' (RANZCP) CPD Program for Australian Trainees on a Prolonged Break in Training.

-The RANZCP is committed to providing members with an evidence-informed CPD Home to support their learning and professional development in the practise of Psychiatry.
-The College CPD program supports the ongoing learning and competency of its members to achieve public and stakeholder expectations to receive safe psychiatric care.
+The RANZCP is committed to providing members with an evidence-informed CPD program to support their learning and professional development in the practise of Psychiatry.
+Scientific knowledge, psychiatric classifications and conditions, patient and carer expectations, and inter-professional collaboration are all recent examples of these changes.
+A College CPD program supports the ongoing learning and competency of trainees on a Break in Training to achieve public and stakeholder expectations to receive safe psychiatric care.

-We support self-direction in CPD content selection; while also allowing for the fact that the regulators require certain learning activities be completed.
-The RANZCP CPD program aligns with adult learning principles.
-We support the development of flexible learning plans (i.e. Professional Development Plans) that support your ongoing learning needs and interests.
-Reflection and practice improvement are included as important components of the RANZCP CPD program, and this aligns with local and international trends.
+We continue to support self-direction in CPD content selection; while also allowing for the fact that the regulators require certain learning activities be completed.
+The RANZCP CPD Program for Trainees on a Break in Training strongly aligns with adult learning principles.
+We support the development of flexible learning plans (i.e., Professional Development Plan) that support your daily learning needs and interests.
+Reflection and practice improvement are included as important components of the RANZCP CPD Break in Training program, and this aligns with local and international trends.